Sisters of St Joseph of the Sacred Heart: 21st century

 The work of the Sisters continues among the thousands of lay people who lead and serve in the ministries and direct the focus through being directors of the boards of the incorporated community works.
-One organisation which has emerged among lay people is Josephite Community Aid.
-It was formed in 1986 to involve young lay people in community work with refugees and others, along with other volunteer programs.
-Mary MacKillop Centres were established as focal points for pilgrimage, learning, and spirituality.

-By the end of the first decade of the 21st century, the Josephites reported around 850 sisters involved in ministering throughout Australia, New Zealand, Ireland, Peru, East Timor, Scotland, and Brazil.
-The sisters maintained an interest in working in education, aged care, ministry in rural areas, work with indigenous Australians, refugees, families, the homeless, and general pastoral and parish ministries.
+The Sisters maintain an interest in working in education, aged care, ministry in rural areas, work with First Nations people, refugees, families, the homeless, and general pastoral and parish ministries.
 The South Australian Province Reconciliation Circle, comprising a group of Josephite and Carmelite women together with Aboriginal mentors, began meeting regularly in 2003 to work for justice and reconciliation in Indigenous affairs.
 In 2006 the Conference of Josephite Leaders (Central and Federation Congregations) established the Josephite Justice Office to conduct advocacy in the community.

-Between 2012 and 2014 the Sisters of Saint Joseph of Tasmania, Goulburn, Whanganui (Sisters of St Joseph of Nazareth), and the Perthville Congregation have all merged as with the Sisters of St Joseph of the Sacred Heart.
+Between 2012 and 2014 the Sisters of Saint Joseph of Tasmania, Goulburn, Whanganui (Sisters of St Joseph of Nazareth), and the Perthville Congregation merged with the Sisters of Saint Joseph of the Sacred Heart.

+Contemporary Ministries - Mary MacKillop Today

+In 2018, three Josephite-affiliated bodies - Mary MacKillop International, the Mary MacKillop Foundation, and the Josephite Foundation - merged to form Mary MacKillop Today, a single organisation continuing the congregation's education, health, financial inclusion and livelihoods work in Australia, Timor-Leste, Fiji and Peru.
+One of its programs, a No Interest Loan Scheme originally established in Bathurst in 1998, has continued to expand across regional New South Wales in response to rising demand.
+Mary MacKillop Today is accredited by the Australian Department of Foreign Affairs and Trade and is a member of the Australian Council for International Development.

 Canonisation of Mary MacKillop

-In 1925, the congregational leader of the Sisters of St Joseph, Mother Laurence, began the process to have MacKillop declared a saint and Archbishop Michael Kelly of Sydney established a tribunal to carry the process forward.
+In 1925, the congregational leader of the Sisters of Saint Joseph, Mother Laurence, began the process to have MacKillop declared a saint and Archbishop Michael Kelly of Sydney established a tribunal to carry the process forward.
 After further investigations, MacKillop's "heroic virtue" was declared in 1992.
 Her canonisation was announced on 19 February 2010 and took place on 17 October 2010.
 An estimated 8,000 Australians were present in Vatican City to witness the ceremony.

 Notable members

 Irene McCormack

 Irene McCormack (21 August 1938 – 21 May 1991) was an Australian member of the Sisters of St Joseph of the Sacred Heart who worked as a missionary in Peru.
 She was executed there in 1991 by members of Sendero Luminoso ("Shining Path"), a Maoist rebel guerrilla organisation.

 In October 2010, Australian media reported McCormack's possible recognised sainthood after Mary MacKillop's canonisation.
 The Daily Telegraph reported that senior Peruvian and Australian Catholic clergy planned on preparing a submission to the Vatican for McCormack's cause after Mary MacKillop's canonisation.

-The Congregational Leader of the Sisters of St Joseph, Sister Ann Derwin, said that people in Huasahuasi, who already regarded McCormack as a saint, demanded this, since people judged to have been martyrs do not require evidence of miracles performed through their intercession.
+The then Congregational Leader of the Sisters of St Joseph, Sister Ann Derwin, said that people in Huasahuasi, who already regarded McCormack as a saint, demanded this, since people judged to have been martyrs do not require evidence of miracles performed through their intercession.

-Schools
+Schools - AJASS

-Schools founded by the Josephites include: